scrabbletank/farhome-rules/rulesdoc.md

 #### Disciple
 You have trained under masters, learning to perfect your mind and body.
 You gain expertise in 2 saving throws of your choice.
 In addition you gain 2 proficiency in a single martial weapon and +1 proficiency in 2 skills of your choosing based on Strength, Dexterity, or Stamina.

-#### Disciple
+#### Druid
-You have trained under masters, learning to perfect your mind and body.
-You gain expertise in 2 saving throws of your choice.
-In addition you gain 2 proficiency in a single martial weapon and +1 proficiency in 2 skills of your choosing based on Strength, Dexterity, or Stamina.
+You have studied the natural world and have gained an affinity with nature.
+You gain 1 proficiency in Nature and Animal Handling and have expertise in those skills.
+You have a Codex with two cantrips of your choice.

 ___
 ### Basic